-The Committee of Ministers of the Council of Europe, who monitors the execution of ECtHR judgments, has not closed any of the Hungarian cases where the judgment was delivered on the arbitrariness of detention of asylum seekers, as they are aware that Hungary has not implemented any systemic changes.505 In 2019, 7 cases concerning arbitrary detention of asylum seekers were communicated by the ECtHR506 and one in 2021.507
+The Committee of Ministers of the Council of Europe, who monitors the execution of ECtHR judgments, has not closed any of the Hungarian cases where the judgment was delivered on the arbitrariness of detention of asylum seekers, as they are aware that Hungary has not implemented any systemic changes.
+In 2019, 7 cases concerning arbitrary detention of asylum seekers were communicated by the ECtHR and one in 2021.
+In 2023, the ECtHR issued five judgements and in 2024 two, concerning asylum detention, finding violation of Article 5(1) in all of them.